szabgab/slides/python/exceptions.md

 ![](examples/exceptions/handle_both_exceptions.out)

 * This will raise a `ValueError` exception before handling file three.txt
-* Fix it by capturing the spcific exception.
+* Fix it by capturing the specific exception.
 * Fix by capturing "all other exceptions".

 ![](examples/exceptions/text.txt)

-## Exercies: Raise Exception
+## Exercise: Raise Exception
 {id: exercise-exception-raise-exception}

 * Write a function that expects a positive integer as its single parameter.